Hallucination detection

 Why AI models hallucinate

-Different types of hallucinations include factual errors, incorrect citations, fabricated quotes, or fake statistics.
-Some hallucinations are obvious, but others are subtle and may go unnoticed unless reviewed carefully.
+Different types of hallucinations include factual errors, incorrect citations, fabricated quotes and fake statistics.
+Some hallucinations are obvious while others are subtle and may go unnoticed without careful review.

 Several strategies exist to detect hallucinations before content reaches end users.
-Some tools use rule-based checks, others compare answers with reliable sources or databases.
-Research in this area continues to grow.
+Some tools use rule-based checks while others compare answers with reliable sources or databases.

 Open-source tools like Guardrails AI and Rebuff are increasingly used in applications that require low hallucination tolerance.

 In 2023, an Australian media outlet issued corrections after an AI-generated article falsely claimed a public figure had made statements that were never recorded.
-The error was caught through manual review, but an automated hallucination detection step could have prevented publication.
+The error was caught through manual review.
+An automated hallucination detection step could have prevented publication.

 Minimizing hallucinations requires both detection and prevention strategies.
 AI teams should focus on building responsible generation pipelines and regularly testing model behavior.